Skip to content

 By familiarizing yourself with the expected timelines for achieving and maintaining certification, you can develop a strategic plan to ensure that your organization remains compliant and avoids disruptions to business operations.

-- The CMMC Marketplace, which allows assessments to start, goes live on December 16, 2024..
+• The CMMC Marketplace, which allows assessments to start, was activated on December 16, 2024.

-- CMMC contract requirements are expected to appear in contracts beginning in Q2 2025 and will be rolled out in phases over three years.
+• CMMC contract requirements are set to begin appearing in contracts on November 10, 2025, and will be rolled out in phases over a three-year period.

-- Level 2 (C3PAO) contract requirements will largely be rolled out in Q2 2026.
-However, the DoD and prime contractors can introduce these requirements beginning in Q2 2025 for specific contracts.
+• Level 2 (C3PAO) contract requirements will largely be rolled out in Q4 2026.
+However, the DoD and prime contractors can introduce these requirements as early as Q4 2025 for specific contracts.

 Ensuring Continuous Compliance and Updating Your Practices